microsoft/vstest-docs/docs/diagnose.md

 ## Collect trace using config file

-Second technique to enable tracing is via a configuration file.
+Tracing can also be enabled via a configuration file.
 Create a `vstest.console.exe.config` configuration file in the same directory as `vstest.console`.
 Similar configuration is also possible for `testhost.exe` or `testhost.x86.exe`.